National Fallen Officer Foundation gives support for San Diego detectives killed in wrong-way crash

 There are a number of charities and groups that work to help the families of fallen officers.
 The National Fallen Officer Foundation began in Texas, but has been working to expand and contribute to families nationwide.

-“The agencies greave, but the whole nation greaves.
-Everybody started grieving of a senseless wrong way driver that took these two individuals.”
+“The agencies grieve, but the whole nation grieves.
+Everybody started grieving of a senseless wrong-way driver that took these two individuals.”

-Ron Leonard is a volunteer chaplain at the National Fallen Officer Foundation and dedicates his time to help the families of police officers who have been killed, along with his trauma response dog Molly.
+Ron Leonard is a volunteer chaplain at the National Fallen Officer Foundation and dedicates his time to helping families of police officers who have been killed, along with his trauma response dog Molly.

-Most recently, Leonard heard of San Diego Police Detectives Ryan Park and Jamie Huntley-Park, who were fatally hit by a speeding, wrong-way driver on the I-5 in San Ysidro.
+Most recently, Leonard heard of the deaths of San Diego Police Detectives Ryan Park and Jamie Huntley-Park, who were fatally hit by a speeding, wrong-way driver on I-5 in San Ysidro.

-“They were doing a follow up on cases that they were working, which is not unique to us.
+“They were doing a follow-up on cases that they were working, which is not unique to us.
 Even on your days off, you still do the work.
-We know Ryan was on-call for homicide,” said San Diego Police Chief David Nisleit.
+We know Ryan was on-call for homicide,” San Diego Police Chief David Nisleit said.

 The Fallen Officer Foundation fundraises on its website and then writes a check directly to the next of kin of fallen officers.